datacommonsorg/docsite/_posts/2022-12-28-courseware.md

 ### What's Different?

 There are several excellent courses which range from basic data analysis to advanced data science.
 We make no claim about "Data Literacy with Data Commons" being a replacement for them.
 Instead, we hope for this curriculum to become a useful starting point for those who want to whet their appetite in becoming data literate.
 This material uses a hands on approach, replete with _real world_ examples but without requiring any programming.
 It also assumes only a high-school level of comfort with math and statistics.
 Data Commons is a natural companion platform to enable easy access to data and core visualizations.
 We hope that anyone exploring the suggested examples will rapidly be able to explore more and even generate new examples and case studies on their own!
-If you end up finding and exploring new examples and case studies, please do share them with us at [courses@datacommons.org](mailto:courses@datacommons.org).
+If you end up finding and exploring new examples and case studies, please [share them with us through this form](https://docs.google.com/forms/d/e/1FAIpQLScJTtNlIItT-uSPXI98WT6yNlavF-kf5JS0jMrCvJ9TPLmelg/viewform).

 ### What is Data Literacy?